froggyalchemist/froggyalchemist.github.io/_posts/2023-06-02-art-digital-culture.md

 This wasn't covered in class but Neocities is a pretty interesting example

--Toywar: most expensive collective performance. created a game to make the stock of Etoys fall.
+- Toywar: most expensive collective performance. created a game to make the stock of Etoys fall.
--anthology riozime
+- anthology riozime

 ### ASCII Art
 - Emojis were